Understanding Vision Problems -- the Basics

 More than 2 million adult Americans suffer from glaucoma, making it one of the leading causes of irreversible vision loss.
 Types of glaucoma include the following:

-Chronic open-angle glaucoma (COAG), which accounts for 90% of all cases in the U.S., usually appears in middle age and seems to have a genetic component.
-One out of five sufferers has a close relative with the condition.
+- Chronic open-angle glaucoma (COAG), which accounts for 90% of all cases in the U.S., usually appears in middle age and seems to have a genetic component.

 Doctors often refer to chronic open-angle glaucoma as the "silent thief of sight" because it comes on gradually to steal vision.
 Damage to the delicate nerve layers of the retina are caused by elevated pressure inside the eye.
 Most COAG patients have no symptoms whatsoever and can experience profound loss of visual function before it is identified.
 Regular eye checkups usually include measuring eye pressure and other tests in order to identify glaucoma.
 Unfortunately, half of all Americans with high eye pressure are unaware of the problem.

 If you have sudden, severe pain in your eyes, blurred vision, or rainbow halos -- along with headache, nausea, or vomiting -- it may be an attack of acute closed-angle glaucoma.
 If left untreated, acute closed-angle glaucoma can damage the optic nerve, which carries visual images from the eye to the brain, causing irreversible blindness.